eliotjlee/streamlit-pinecone/README.md

 ## Getting Started

-To set up and run this application, you will need to:
+To set up and run this application locally, you will need to:

 1. Clone this repository.
 2. Install the required dependencies.
 These can be found in the `requirements.txt` file.